 Since the 1800s, alleged sightings of Noah’s Ark on Mount Ararat have kindled a hope of recovering the Ark intact.
 Certainly, for Bible believers, the finding of the Ark would be a major triumph in the search for archaeological confirmation of the Scriptures.
 Yet, despite many alleged sightings, nobody has been able to definitively prove that they have indeed found Noah’s Ark.
 If the Ark is on Mount Ararat, it’s large size should make it easy to find.
 So, why can’t we seem to find it?

-This is a summary of the research pertaining to A Review of the Search for Noah’s Ark by Anne Habermehl.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following article is a summary of A Review of the Search for Noah’s Ark by Anne Habermehl, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 Scholars have offered a number of reasons why we haven’t found the Ark.
 Some researchers suggest that the mountain that we call Ararat today is not the biblical Mount Ararat at all.
 Perhaps the ark lies on other mountains such as Mt.
 Cudi in Turkey or a mountain in Iran.
 Another theory places it at Durupinar near Mount Ararat.
 Some geologists argue that Mount Ararat, which is volcanic, did not form until after the Flood.
 Since then, the mountain has erupted multiple times.
 The latest eruption occurred in 1840.
 If the mountain did not exist until after the Flood, it would have been impossible for the Ark to have landed there.
 Another consideration is that the ark may not have survived the thousands of years since Noah’s time.